emericg/WatchFlower/docs/ess-ble-api.md

 ## Services, characteristics and handles

+The name advertised will be dependent on the device used.

 ##### Generic access (UUID 00001800-0000-1000-8000-00805f9b34fb)

 | Characteristic UUID                  | Handle | Access      | Description                   |